305th Air Mobility Wing: 305th Air Mobility Wing

 On 1 June 1992, Strategic Air Command (SAC) was inactivated and the 305th realigned to the newly established Air Mobility Command (AMC), merging former SAC air refueling aircraft with strategic and tactical theater airlift aircraft operated by the former Military Airlift Command (MAC), the latter also having been inactivated on the same date.
 The wing was also redesignated as the 305th Air Mobility Wing (305 AMW) on 1 October 1994.

 The 1993 Base Realignment and Closure Commission directed realignment of Grissom Air Force Base to the Air Force Reserve and the 305th Air Refueling Wing phased out operations there in 1994.
 The KC-135R-equipped 70th and 305th Air Refueling Squadrons were inactivated.
 In addition, the EC-135G/L radio-relay aircraft, as part of the PACCS system, were also retired.

 The 305th Air Mobility Wing was moved without personnel or equipment to McGuire Air Force Base, New Jersey, replacing the 438th Airlift Wing on 1 October 1994.
-At McGuire, the wing controls three squadrons of Boeing C-17A Globemaster III transports and Douglas KC-10A Extender air-refueling aircraft.
+At McGuire, the wing controls three squadrons of Boeing C-17A Globemaster III transports and Boeing KC-46A Pegasus air-refueling aircraft.

 The 305th Air Mobility Wing is currently operational at Joint Base McGuire-Dix-Lakehurst, New Jersey which has more than 55 years of service.
-It also operates in parallel with its Air Force Reserve Command "Associate" wing, the 514th Air Mobility Wing (514 AMW), which operates the same KC-10 and C-17 aircraft.
-The 305th AMW also works with the 108th Wing (108 WG), an Air Mobility Command-gained unit of the New Jersey Air National Guard, operating the KC-135R Stratotanker, also on McGuire AFB.
+It also operates in parallel with its Air Force Reserve Command "Associate" wing, the 514th Air Mobility Wing (514 AMW), which operates the same C-17 aircraft.
+The 305th AMW also works with the 108th Wing (108 WG), an Air Mobility Command-gained unit of the New Jersey Air National Guard, operating the KC-46A Pegasus, also on McGuire AFB.

 On 3 March 2009, the 305th Air Mobility Wing underwent significant changes due to BRAC 2005.
 The wing no longer provides installation support for McGuire – the 87th Air Base Wing (87th ABW) now provides the installation support.
 When the two wings divided, the 305th Mission Support Group and 305th Medical Group transferred to the 87th ABW to become the 87th Mission Support Group and 87th Medical Group.
 The 305th Maintenance Group and 305th Operations Groups continue to provide a responsive, combat-ready mobility and expeditionary capability for United States.
 However, by virtue of the same BRAC 2005 legislation, the 305th Air Mobility Wing not only controls air operations at McGuire AFB, but also those at Naval Air Engineering Station Lakehurst (with the exception of the Naval Air Warfare Center test strip).
 In effect, this places the 305th AMW Commander as the single airfield authority at both McGuire AFB and Lakehurst.